hilbix/trac-misc-plugins/README.md

 # Miscellaneous Trac Plugins

-These plugins are either in use by me or are written by me.
+These plugins are either in use by me or are written by me:

 - If they are written by me, the license is [COPYRIGHT.CLL](./COPYRIGHT.CLL).
 - Else not.
+Probably true for all other submodules.

 Have a look directly into the plugins to find out what they are for.